mcjazzyfunky/archived-php-logging/README.md

 Logger::setDefaultThreshold(Log::INFO);
 ```

-If you like to log out to STDOUT (for example for test purpose) then you have to call:
+If you like to log out to STDOUT (for example for test purposes) then you
+have to call:

 ```php
 Logger::setLogAdapter(new StreamLogAdapter(STDOUT));